Using Server-Sent-Events (SSE) in .NET

 });

-// Listen to the custom end event
+// Listen for the custom end event

 sse.addEventListener('end', function (e) {